Arecibo Telescope: Funding reductions

 Arecibo's budget from NSF continued to wane in the following years.
 Starting in FY2010, NASA restored its historical support by contributing $2.0 million per year for planetary science, particularly the study of near-Earth objects, at Arecibo.
 NASA implemented this funding through its Near Earth Object Observations program.
 NASA increased its support to $3.5 million per year in 2012.

 In 2011, NSF removed Cornell University, which had managed the National Astronomy and Ionosphere Center (NAIC) since the 1970s, as the operator and transferred these responsibilities to SRI International, along with two other managing partners, Universities Space Research Association and Universidad Metropolitana de Puerto Rico, with a number of other collaborators.
-NSF also decertified NAIC as a Federally Funded Research and Development Center (FFRDC), which the NSF said would give NAIC greater freedom to establish broader scientific partnerships and pursue funding opportunities for activities beyond the scope of those supported by NSF.
+NSF also decertified NAIC as a Federally Funded Research and Development Center (FFRDC), which the NSF said would give NAIC greater freedom to establish broader scientific partnerships and pursue funding opportunities for activities beyond the scope of those supported by NSF, but which would also remove the FFRDC's promise of stability intended to retain the very best technical staff.

-While the Observatory continued to operate under the reduced NSF budget and NASA funds, NSF signaled in 2015 and 2016 that it was looking towards potential decommissioning of the Observatory by initiating environmental impact statements on the effect of deconstructing the unit.
-The NSF continued to indicate it would like to reduce funding to the Observatory in the near future.
+While the Observatory continued to operate under the reduced NSF budget and NASA funds, NSF signaled in 2015 and 2016 that it was looking towards potential decommissioning of the Observatory by initiating environmental impact statements on the effect of disassembling the unit.
+The NSF continued to indicate it would like to reduce funding to the Observatory in the short term.
 As in 2008, academics expressed their concern over the loss of scientific discoveries that could occur should the Observatory be shut down.